pingidentity/terraform-provider-pingone/docs/resources/password_policy.md

 Optional:

 - `max` (Number) The maximum number of characters allowed for the password.
-Defaults to 255.
 This property is not enforced when not present.
+Defaults to `255`.
 - `min` (Number) The minimum number of characters required for the password.
-Defaults to 8 characters.
+This can be from `8` to `32` (inclusive).
 This property is not enforced when not present.
+Defaults to `8`.

 ## Import